UWC2-APIDOC/to-do-service-au24/docs/tutorials/tutorial_cjoyce.md

 ## Let's get started

-1. Using the Postman app, create a new request with these values:
+1. Using the Postman app, set up a new request with these values:
     * **Method**: POST
     * **URL**: `{{base_url}}/users`
     * **Headers**: